 - Easy Amnesia: It lasts exactly long enough.

-- Executive Meddling: In-Universe, several scenes show Peter trying to deal with executives toying with his masterpiece script, especially them constantly trying to shove in scenes of a dog doing cute things purely because they think a dog is needed.
+- Executive Meddling: In-Universe several scenes show Peter trying to deal with executives toying with his masterpiece script Ashes to Ashes, especially them constantly trying to shove in scenes of a dog doing cute things purely because they think a dog is needed.
 Their banter and suggestions are painfully realistic in their absurdity.

 - Hard-Work Montage: The whole town helps to rebuild the Majestic.

-- Horrible Hollywood: Hollywood during The '50s and smack in the middle of MacCarthyism, with everybody ready to press the "Communist" button to ruin whatever (or whoever) they disagree with.
-And the Executive Meddling, just like ever.
+- Horrible Hollywood: Hollywood during The '50s and smack in the middle of McCarthyism, with everybody ready to press the "Communist" button to ruin whatever (or whoever) they disagree with — or to save their own skins, as in the case of Peter's first ex-girlfriend, who named him to protect her own television producer job.
+And otherwise, there's the usual meddling executives to put up with.

-- Identical Stranger: The entire plot runs on this.
+- Identical Stranger: The entire plot runs on this concept.

-- Let Them Die Happy: At Harry's deathbed, Peter almost confesses he's not his son, but can't bring himself to it, so he lets Harry die thinking his son truly came home..
+- Let Them Die Happy: Near the end of the second act, at Harry's deathbed, Peter almost confesses he's not his son, but can't bring himself to do it, so he lets Harry die thinking his son truly came home.

-- Most Writers Are Writers: Peter is a blacklisted writer.
+- Most Writers Are Writers: Peter is a blacklisted screenwriter.

 - Never Found the Body: Why Harry believes Peter is Luke.

-- Oh, Crap!: Literally said when Peter remembers who he is while watching Sand Pirates of the Sahara.
+- Literally said when Peter remembers who he is while watching Sand Pirates of the Sahara.

 - A variant occurs a few scenes earlier when Luke's old music teacher invites him to play classical piano for the crowd at the town festival.
 While Peter hasn't remember who he was yet (so it's not like he's fully aware he's a fraud), he also knows he's being asked to do something he isn't familiar with, so he's naturally reluctant to go on stage.